 In conjunction with an advisor, a student may choose to emphasize a particular area of study within the department by choosing a business-related minor, including business law, human resource management, international business, money & finance, or non-profit management.
-Students interested in international business are encouraged to pursue a double major in business administration and international studies.

 ||Elementary Statistics - 4 credits

 ||Macro: US in World Econ - 4 credits

 ||Productions and Decision Sciences - 4 credits